noyo0/pands-problem-sheet/README.md

     - Add the two amounts
     - Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount"

 Program prompts the user to type in two money amounts in cents and stores them in 2 variables "amount1" and "amount2".
-The program adds the two values together and divides the sum by 100 thus converting the cent values to euro and outputs the answer with a euro sign and decimal point between the euro and cent of the amount.
+The program adds the two values together and divides the sum by 100 thus converting the cent values to euro and outputs the answer euros and cents.

+- ###### *References:*

+###### *1. Integer and float division ref: https://www.educative.io/answers/what-is-integer-and-float-division-in-python*

-☝️Feedback was:
+<br>☝️Feedback was:
 *The real test of this was can you do this without using floats (even hidden floats, e.g. /100) for you:
 This is fine, though I would like the solution to be formatted and it would be ideal is you did not use floats (/100)*

 #### 🤞After correction:
-Instead of a simple division (/100) that produces a float stored in 'eur', the program uses a Floor division (// 100) that returns the nearest whole number to get the euro amount and a Modulus (% 100) to get the remainder of the division for the cent amounts.
+Instead of a simple division (/100) that produced a floating point number stored in 'eur', the program uses a Floor division (// 100) that returns the nearest whole number to get the euro amount and a Modulus (% 100) to get the remainder of the division for the cent amounts.
 Both stored in their respective variables aptly named 'euro' and 'cent'.
 The output then formatted so the starting values, their sum in cents and the converted amount is displayed in one sentence.

-- ###### *References:*

-###### *1. Integer and float division ref: https://www.educative.io/answers/what-is-integer-and-float-division-in-python*

 ---
 ---